bskinn/tempvars/doc/source/usage.rst

     >>> print(tv.names)
     ['foo']

-As can be seen above, these instance variables can also be examined after the end of the managed context.
+As shown above, these instance variables can also be examined after the end of the managed context.